scholarslab/digitalpedagogy-draft/praxis.md

 ### Our Own Pedagogy

-We have compiled these resources from the perspective of three digital humanities practitioners engaged in the extra-curricular mentoring and methodological training of graduate students across disciplines at a digital scholarship center: the University of Virginia [Scholars’ Lab](http://scholarslab.org/).
-Almost everything we offer at the Scholars' Lab—from the contributions made by our internal research projects to our workshops and partnerships with faculty and our hosted graduate fellowship programs—features *praxis* as a central concern.
+We have compiled these resources from the perspective of three digital humanities practitioners engaged in the extra-curricular mentoring and methodological training of graduate students across disciplines at a digital scholarship center: the University of Virginia [Scholars' Lab](http://scholarslab.org/).
+Almost everything we offer at the Scholars' Lab—from the contributions made by our internal research projects to our workshops and partnerships with faculty and our hosted graduate fellowship programs—features *praxis* as [a central concern](http://scholarslab.org/about/charter/).
 We take an uncommon position for a library-based service unit, in that we are more oriented toward building up people, as mentors and partners, than toward building websites or tools as an on-request service.
 In our teaching, we are therefore always careful to emphasize *how* and *why* to make or do things, and to promote design thinking and reflective practice. *Praxis* is core to the ethos of the Scholars' Lab and to nearly all of our interactions with collaborators.
 We take this tack because we feel that students, scholars, and cultural heritage or information professionals alike need to engage more deeply with making and building as a way of knowing, in preparation for more active and hopeful futures for the humanities.
 A pedagogy of *praxis* appreciates built objects and working systems, but attends equally to processes and manners of making, and ensures that both are instructive.

 ### Rationale and Criteria